 Zoe Martin helps the Laboratory mission of nuclear deterrence

 Zoe Martin, an undergraduate student, discovered her calling while working with the X-Theoretical Design (XTD) division.
 Zoe currently works with the Navy Systems group responsible for the physics design and assessment of stockpile systems, which serves the Laboratory’s mission of ensuring the safety, security, and effectiveness of the U.S. nuclear deterrence.

-As a student of the University of New Mexico, Zoe was originally majoring in anthropology; however, as soon as she finished her first summer internship at the Laboratory she switched to physics.
+As a student of the University of New Mexico, Zoe was originally majoring in anthropology; however, as soon as she finished her first summer internship at the Lab she switched to physics.
 “Physics is such a big field and there is so much you can do.
 I felt it was a better opportunity,” said Zoe.
-She has been a student for four years now and will continue to return, explaining, “I learn more here at LANL than I do my whole semester at school.”
+She has been a student for four years now and will continue to return, explaining, “I learn more here at the Lab than I do my whole semester at school.”